bryanibit/blog.io/_posts/2018-11-9-gis-basis.md

 (tree, cost) = QgsGraphAnalyzer.dijkstra(graph, idStart, 0)
 ```

-## Shapefile :fire:
+## Shapefile :tiger2:

 What is Shapefile?
 The file format actually consists of three files.
 :kiss: XXX.shp - holds the actual vertices.
 :kiss: XXX.shx - hold index data pointing to the structures in the .shp file.
 :kiss: XXX.dbf - holds the attributes in xBase (dBase) format.

-## openstreetmap element
+## openstreetmap element :fish:

 OSM consists of:
-* nodes (defining points feature in space)
+1. nodes (defining points feature in space)
-* ways (defining linear features and area boundaries)
+2. ways (defining linear features and area boundaries)
-* relations (which are sometimes used to explain how other elements work together)
+3. relations (which are sometimes used to explain how other elements work together)

 All of the above can have one or more associated tags.

 1. **Node**: Each node comprises at least an **id number** and a pair of **coordinates**.